alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

 In these sessions you’re able to:

-* have people interact with the design you have been working on (usability testing), and
+* have people interact with the design you have been working on (usability testing)
 * explore any specific issues you‘d like to gather more information on through a depth interview (one-on-one interviews that produce deep insights on user needs and behaviours)

 Carry out research sessions with users every 2 weeks on the same day.
 Doing user testing at predictable and regular intervals means that your team members will be able to schedule time to watch sessions.

-A good approach is to schedule five one-on-one interviews for that day, each interview being 1 hour in duration.
-(Schedule a sixth participant as a ‘spare’ in case some participants don’t attend earlier in the day or you have a poorly recruited participant).
+A good approach is to schedule 5 one-on-one interviews for that day, each interview being 1 hour in duration.
+(Schedule a 6th participant as a ‘spare’ in case some participants don’t attend earlier in the day or you have a poorly recruited participant).

 Conduct these sessions in either: